THE CITY OF SAINT-RAPHAËL IN THE VAR, ON THE FRENCH RIVIERA

 After exploring the city and its surroundings on foot, you might want to take a break.
 In which case, enjoy yourself at the Bonaparte garden near the city’s old port.
 This pleasant space by the water offers a lovely view of the bay.
 There are palm trees and other plants typical of the Mediterranean coast.
 The play areas will be appreciated by families with children.

-This is just a taste of the joys and delights of the city of Saint-Raphaël … the rest must be discovered and enjoyed for real!
+This is just a taste of the joys and delights of the city of Saint-Raphaël … the rest is up to you to discover and enjoy yourself!